yotamon/CartShift-Studio/content/blog/complete-guide-ecommerce-migration.md

 Migrating your e-commerce store to a new platform is one of the most critical decisions you'll make.
 Done right, it can unlock new features, improve performance, and scale your business.
 Done wrong, it can result in lost sales, broken SEO rankings, and frustrated customers.

-This comprehensive guide covers everything you need to know about e-commerce migration, whether you're moving from WooCommerce to Shopify, Shopify to WooCommerce, or any other platform combination.
+This comprehensive guide covers everything you need to know about e-commerce migration, whether you're moving from Magento, BigCommerce, or other platforms to Shopify.

 ## Why Businesses Migrate Their E-commerce Stores